-Level 2-Level 2 inputs are inputs other than quoted prices included within Level 1 that are observable for the asset or liability, either directly or indirectly.
-If the asset or liability has a specified (contractual) term, a Level 2 input must be observable for substantially the full term of the asset or liability.
+Level 2 - Level 2 inputs are inputs other than quoted prices included within Level 1 that are observable for the asset or liability, either directly or indirectly.
+If the asset or liability has a specified (contractual) term, a

+Level 2 input must be observable for substantially the full term of the asset or liability.
+We did not have any Level 2 assets or liability activities during the year ended October 31, 2010.

-Level 3-Level 3 inputs are unobservable inputs for the asset or liability in which there is little, if any market activity for the asset or liability at the measurement date.
+Level 3 - Level 3 inputs are unobservable inputs for the asset or liability in which there is little, if any market activity for the asset or liability at the measurement date.
+Level 3 assets and liabilities include cost method investments, goodwill, amortizable intangible assets, and property, plant and equipment, which are measured at fair value using a discounted cash flow approach when they are impaired.
+We did not have any Level 3 asset or liability activities during the year ended October 31, 2010.